 The Misconception About Growth

-But for many of us, what we’ve actually developed is better masking.
+But for many people, what we’ve actually developed is better masking.
 We’ve learned to hide the discomfort professionally.
 To perform the expected social behaviors convincingly enough that most people don’t notice the internal strain.

 That’s not the same as being comfortable.
-It’s just being skilled at appearing comfortable, which is its own kind of exhausting.
+It’s just being skilled at appearing comfortable, which is its own kind of work.

-The professional contexts where I’m genuinely at ease—teaching, one-on-one conversations about meaningful topics, working alongside people toward a shared goal—those remain comfortable.
-The obligatory social contexts—standing around with a drink making small talk—those remain draining.
+The professional contexts where I’m genuinely at ease are teaching, one-on-one conversations about meaningful topics, and working alongside people toward a shared goal.
+Those remain comfortable.
+The obligatory social contexts, like standing around with a drink, making small talk, can remain draining.

 What’s changed over the years isn’t the comfort level.
 It’s the acceptance that this is just how I’m wired, and the understanding that it’s okay to leave when the timing is appropriate rather than forcing myself to stay because “normal people” would enjoy it longer.